ymn4543/blackJack/README.txt

 - Implementing the splitting functionality
 - Accounting for different possibilities each round
 - Minimizing conditionals
-- Deciding where to put certain functions (for example the end game scenarios could have went into the player or dealer class)
+- Deciding where to put certain functions
-- Using interfaces (need to refresh myself on that)
+- Using interfaces (I need to refresh myself on that)
 - Testing (I did not have time to include major tests but I included some testing scenarios using different decks.
 I also did not do any unit testing as this is something I'm not quite familiar with yet.